What Size Generator for Welding?

 It’s rare to find total watts listed for welders, but a few manufacturers provide helpful minimum generator size recommendations.

-While not all manufacturers bother to provide this information, you can usually calculate watts using voltage and amperage figures from the owner’s manual or the data plate on the welder.
+While not all manufacturers bother to provide this information, you can calculate watts using voltage and amperage figures from the owner’s manual or the data plate on the welder.

 Use the Manufacturer’s Voltage Rating